BryceDecker/SentimentAnalysis/README.md

 Utilizing multivariate regressional analysis on test data we obtained an average residual of 0.06.
 When converting this data into binary classification we obtained an accuracy score of 80.95%.
 Lastly, we performed the same analysis on the data excluding practice interviews and reached an accuracy score of 90.90% (correctly predicting 10 of the 11 data points).
 Further validating our intuition that the data would be "too predictable" without the practice interviews.

+Overall, we are satisfied with the results and knowledge gained by performing this sentiment analysis.
+Our regression analysis identified valuable features in identifying the tone of Lebron's response and quantified the strength of their relationship.
+Most importantly, the multivariate regression performed considerably well when predicting the tone based on minimal information.

 ## :construction: Improvements
+A clear improvement for most studies is obtaining more data and this is the case for ours as well.
+Additionally, ChatGPT 4.0 has been released and would most likely offer improved analysis and reduced errors in responses.

+It would be interesting to analyze and compare the results by year, or even by wins and losses.
+We could zoom in specifically on the 2011 Finals, a performance that many point to as James' largest blemish of his career.